Skip to main contentSkip to navigation

 URE Probability: Why Large RAID 5 Arrays Fail During Rebuild

 A four-member RAID 5 rebuild on 8 TB drives forces the controller to read 24 TB sequentially across three surviving members.
-On consumer drives, the probability of encountering at least one URE during that 24 TB read is approximately 85%.
-On enterprise drives, it drops to roughly 18%.
+Applying the worst-case consumer URE floor as an upper bound puts the probability of encountering at least one URE during that 24 TB read near 85%, and around 18% on enterprise drives.

 Drive ClassExample ModelsURE RateURE per Sequential ReadURE probability on 24 TB rebuild